nawabahmadreshi/documentation/pages/third-party-integrations/referral-saasquatch.md

 {% endhighlight %}
 {% endif %}

-## Tracking Across Platforms (mobile, web, estore, offline, CRM)

-Referral SaaSquatch supports referral tracking across platforms and mediums.
-For example you could invite a friend to try a product using your iPhone, but then their friends might sign up for an account using Chrome on their laptop, and then install your Android app to make their first purchase.
-With the combined power of Referral SaaSquatch and Branch referrals can happen across all devices and mediums **Mobile -> Mobile**, **Web -> Mobile**, **Mobile -> Web** and **Web -> Web**.

-Some other examples:

- - Someone sends an invite from your **web app**, a friend gets an email on their phone, is redirected to install the iOs app and signs up in-app.
- - Someone tweets an invite from your **android app**, a friend sees the tweet on their laptop, is redirected to your website, and signs up from your website using their twitter credentials.
- - Someone posts to facebook after receiving an **email newsletter**, the friend sees the post and is redirected to install your Android app.
-After installing your app, they go to your website to create and account.

-## Conclusion: So Much More
+## Conclusion

-You now have an incentivized referral program.
+You now have the foundation for an incentivized referral program.
 Like many popular promo-code systems, you can reward both the user who shares a link and the user who clicks the link and purchases in the app.
-This guide covered the basics.
-The following may be of interest to you, if you want to:

-{% ingredient recipe_preview/personalized_welcome %}{% endingredient %}
-{% ingredient recipe_preview/contact_us %}{% endingredient %}
+{% endif %}